FlexMeasures/flexmeasures/documentation/tut/building_uis.rst

 Let's say we are interested in a particular user's meta data.
 For instance, which email address do they have and which timezone are they operating in?

-Here is some code to find out and display that information in a simple HTML table:
+Given we have set a variable called ``userId``, here is some code to find out and display that information in a simple HTML table:

 .. code-block:: html